Olympics: Arshad Nadeem wins javelin gold after record throw – DW – 08/08/2024

 Olympics: Arshad Nadeem wins javelin gold after record throwAugust 8, 2024

-Pakistani javelin thrower Arshad Nadeem has won his country's first Olympic medalsince 1992 after an Olympic record throw of 92.97 meters (just over 305 feet).
+Pakistani javelin thrower Arshad Nadeem has won his country's first Olympic medal since 1992 after an Olympic record throw of 92.97 meters.

 In doing so, Nadeem becomes the first athlete from Pakistan to ever win an Olympic gold medal in an individual event.